Skip to content

 Hardware vs Software — use both

 Keep the bulk of your holdings (long-term, large amounts) on a hardware wallet.
 Use a software wallet for daily transactions, DeFi, and small amounts.
 This is the hybrid strategy most experienced users follow.
+Once you're ready to buy crypto, see our best crypto exchanges comparison.

 Never share your seed phrase

 No legitimate wallet, exchange, or support team will ever ask for your seed phrase.
 Write it on paper or stamp it on metal.
 Store it in a secure location separate from your hardware wallet.
 Never photograph it or store it digitally.
+Read our complete guide to storing crypto safely.

 Test recovery before storing large amounts